Before we left for Montenegro we’d been researching things to do and rafting in the Tara Canyon had come up several times.

 After this, we approached the first section of white water rapids.
 Obviously there are varying levels of what might be considered “rapids”.
 One of our new English-speaking friends on the boat told us how he’d rafted down a raging river in Yellowstone Park in America, tossed around by treacherous rapids that were pulling over trees and taking boulders off the nearby river banks.
 He said he’d felt lucky to be alive by the end of it!

-The Tara River rapids were, thankfully, nothing like this!
+The Tara River rapids were, thankfully, nothing like that!
 We were slightly nervous about taking the children, especially the younger two, on this tour but it turned out the conditions were absolutely perfect for family rafting.

 The rapids sections were just the right level – fast enough to be fun and exciting for us first-time rafters and the children, but at no point did we feel we were in danger.